WHERE IS THE FOOTHILLS REGIONAL LANDFILL LOCATED?

 Monday to Saturday from 8:30 a.m. to 4:30 p.m.
 Closed Sunday and all Statutory Holidays.

-There is no municipal garbage pick-up for residents except for those residents living in Blackie, Cayley and Silvertip.
+There is no municipal garbage pick-up for residents, except for those residents living in Blackie, Cayley, Silvertip, Hawks Landing and Aldersyde.

 There is a $10.00 minimum charge on all waste loads brought to the Landfill up to 100Kg.
-Any loads over 100Kg are surcharged at $90.00/tonne.
+Any loads over 100Kg are surcharged at the current rate.

-There are two transfer stations located in the MD of Foothills:
+There are two transfer stations located in Foothills County:

 Transfer stations accept bagged household garbage only.
 Bags for use at the transfer station must be purchased for $2.00/bag, to pay for the cost of the tipping fee.
-They can be purchased at Millarville General Store, Hi Ho in Turner Valley, the Esso in Black Diamond and the Priddis Transfer Station.
+They can be purchased at Millarville General Store, Hi Ho or Esso in Diamond Valley and the Priddis Transfer Station.

 Computers, keyboards, mouse, cables, speakers, monitors, printers (under 1000 kg’s), laptops, notebooks, tablets, and TV’s